Disability Inclusive Playground

-Holy Spirit Episcopal Church is opening a disability inclusive playground for young children in August 2019.
+Holy Spirit Episcopal Church opened a disability inclusive playground for young children in August 2019.

 As the head of our inclusive school committee, Hilary Yancey, recently wrote: